 – Excerpt from Waste Generation in India, 2016, Report by CSE

-The landfills are filled with solid waste from households (a mix of single use plastic & plastic packaging, paper, metal, glass, e-waste & discarded food scraps), shops, small businesses, offices, institutions, construction sites and many other places.
+The landfills are filled with solid waste from households, shops, small businesses, offices, institutions, construction sites and many other places.
+This waste is a mix of single use plastic & plastic packaging, paper, metal, glass, e-waste & discarded food scraps (which release methane in landfills).

 You can easily reduce the amount of waste you send to the landfill every day by embracing a zero waste approach.
-Let’s start with something as simple as making your groceries less wasteful.
+You can start with something as simple as making your groceries less wasteful.

 Where to shop for zero waste groceries in Delhi NCR?

-There are no “zero waste stores’ in Delhi like you have in the US or some European countries.
-But zero waste options are present in the form of your local kirana store, wholesale markets, street stalls, small stores and even farmers markets.
+It is totally possible to shop for food in Delhi without bringing a single plastic bag home.
+There are no “zero waste stores” in Delhi like in the US or some European countries.
+But zero waste options are present in the form of local kirana stores, sabzi mandi, wholesale markets, street vendors, small stores and even farmers’ markets.

-Bhogal – There are a many shops on Samman Bazar Road which sell grains (rice, flour), lentils (all kinds of dals), beans (kidney beans, chickpeas, soybeans), dried fruits, nuts, savory snacks and spices in bulk.
+Bhogal – There are a many shops on Samman Bazar Road which sell grains, lentils, beans, dried fruits, nuts, savoury snacks and spices in bulk.
 You can go to Garg and Sons and the whole row of stores next to Mangat Ram & Sons.
-There is also 2 spice sellers who sell a variety of bulk spices on a cart.
+There are also 2 spice sellers on the same street who sell a variety of bulk spices on a cart.

-Kotla Mubarakpur – In this market can buy everything from dry fruits to leaf plates in bulk.
+Kotla Mubarakpur – In this wholesale market, you can buy everything from dry fruits to leaf plates in bulk.

 Ponsangipur – This is a huge bulk market in Janakpuri, West Delhi.
 You can get edible oils in cans and even bulk corn flakes here.
-On the streets, you can find vendors selling bulk biscuits and namkeen (savory crispy snacks) as well.
-Head over to Sanjay Store for spices and Mittal Store for tea, sugar, grains and lentils.
+On the streets, you can find vendors selling bulk biscuits and namkeen as well.
+Sanjay Store sells bulk spices and Mittal Store sells bulk tea, sugar, grains and lentils.

 Hastsal market – This is a wholesale market for bulk shopping near Uttam Nagar & Dwarka in West Delhi.